Laurence M. Keitt: Later career

 On February 5, 1858, Keitt started a massive brawl on the House floor during a tense late-night debate.
 Keitt, offended by Pennsylvania Congressman (and later Speaker of the House) Galusha A. Grow, a Republican, having stepped over to the Democratic side of the House chamber, dismissively demanded that Grow sit down, calling him a "black Republican puppy".
 Grow responded by telling Keitt that "No negro-driver shall crack his whip over me."
 Keitt became enraged and went for Grow's throat, shouting that he would "choke [him] for that".
 A large brawl involving approximately 50 representatives erupted on the House floor, ending only when a missed punch from Rep. Cadwallader Washburn of Wisconsin upended the hairpiece of Rep. William Barksdale of Mississippi.
 The embarrassed Barksdale accidentally replaced the wig backwards, causing both sides to erupt in spontaneous laughter.

 Perhaps Keitt's most famous quotation best summarized his political views and dominant agenda.
 In 1860, Congressman Keitt said, "The anti-slavery party contends that slavery is wrong in itself, and the government is a consolidated national democracy.
 We of the South contend that slavery is right, and that this is a confederate republic of sovereign states."

 After South Carolina's secession Keitt served as a delegate to the Provisional Confederate Congress from 1861 to 1862.

+Personal life

+He married Sue Mandeville Sparks (1834-1915) on May 18, 1859.
+They had two daughters.